Pride Helps BraunAbility Build the Best Accessible Vehicle on the Market

 I can honestly tell you I have been in a jail during my employment with BraunAbility.

-Before I get into too much trouble, again, let me explain.
-Fifteen years ago we were requested by a commercial dealer to help them provide commercial wheelchair lift service training at the Tomoka State Prison near Daytona Beach, Florida.
-The Tomoka facility was repairing old school buses, and sometimes adding wheelchair lifts.
+Before I get into too much trouble (again) let me explain.
+Fifteen years ago a commercial dealer requested BraunAbility to help them provide commercial wheelchair lift service training at the Tomoka State Prison near Daytona Beach, Florida.
+The Tomoka facility was repairing old school buses and adding wheelchair lifts to a select portion of the fleet.
 All training is done inside the facilities, for obvious reasons.

 The Tomoka automotive shop for the inmates is part of Prison Reform Industries and Diversified Enterprises (PRIDE) of Florida.
 The idea behind PRIDE is for the state to teach skills to inmates rather than warehouse them in prison.

-But, the lead instructor grabbed four big inmates to lift my wheelchair and over-sized body.
+But the lead instructor asked four big inmates to lift my wheelchair and over-sized body up the flight of steps.
 I started telling them how to position the chair so the rear wheels could be placed on the steps if they needed to take a break or change their grip on the chair.
 One of the guys looked at me and said "This is how we do it at PRIDE."
 And with that they carried me up the steps like I was a box of BraunAbility literature.

 Pride is a powerful emotion.
 The Good Book warns against it, and the old saying is "pride before the fall."
 But, a lot of work gets done because of pride.
 The guys at Tomoka used the pride they felt to make a hard job much easier.

 However, the best feeling of pride comes when customers tell us how we have been part of their lives.
-The investment they made in an Entervan or Rampvan wheelchair van or one of our wheelchair lifts paid off in a new-found sense of freedom or gave them needed transportation to go out and do amazing things.
-How about you?
-If you have a story to tell us, please leave a comment below.
-We're proud to have been there with you.
+The investment they made in a BraunAbility wheelchair van, one of our wheelchair lifts, or other mobility equipment paid off in a new-found sense of freedom or gave them needed transportation to go out and do amazing things.
+At BraunAbility, we are proud to be a part of your life story.